jnozzi/cocoadev.com/markdown/HowToDeclareAbstractClasses.md

 Wouldn't it be better to raise an exception rather than just log an error?

-    General/[NSException raise:@"Abstract Class Exception" format:@"Error, attempting to instantiate General/AbstractClass directly."]
+    [NSException raise:@"Abstract Class Exception" format:@"Error, attempting to instantiate AbstractClass directly."]

 *as stated above...*

 ----

-Also, see General/WhyDeclareClassAsAbstract
+Also, see WhyDeclareClassAsAbstract

 ----

-Just use a General/FormalProtocols.
+Just use a FormalProtocols.